pygeos/pygeos/docs/geometry.rst

   >>> pickle.loads(point_1)
   <pygeos.Geometry POINT (5.2 52.1)>

 .. warning:: Pickling is not supported for linearrings and empty points.
-See :func:`pygeos.io.to_wkb` for a list of limitations.
+             See :func:`pygeos.io.to_wkb` for a complete list of limitations.

 Hashing
 ~~~~~~~